codingstar/vscode-extension-wxSmartFile/README.md

-# VS Code WxSmartFile extension
+# VS Code wxSmartFiles extension

     This is an extension that helps you automate the generation of applet file structures.